kailas711/ZoneGuard/README.md

 # Django-registration-and-login-system
-This web app has been developed as part of my group project in Forge , using the popular Django framework and JavaScript for the frontend.
+This web app has been developed as part of assesment during Protosem@Forge  , using the popular Django framework and JavaScript for the frontend.
 This mini-app can be easily integrated into a bigger system project that needs to have a registration and login system and that need AI surveilence.

 ### Basic Features of The App